 Onlypult and Schedugram

 Here’s where the controversy comes in.
 Remember earlier how I said that a tool that schedules your Instagram posts for you was against Instagram’s terms of service?
 That is true.
 So using either one of the tools I’m about to tell you about could get your account banned.
 I have used both without any issues, each for about six months.
 I usually make no more than two posts per day per account and try to follow Instagram’s community guidelines.
 Doing what I do in no way guarantees that you won’t get your account banned.
 So proceed with caution.
 You have been warned.

-I found Schedugram first.
+I found Schedugram first (now called SkedSocial.)
 I was going on vacation and would be on a cruise ship for eight days and needed a way to continue to publish Instagram updates for my clients while I was gone.
 After searching around, I found Schedugram.
-You have to share your Instagram log in information with them, and they, in turn, can post for you.
+You have to share your Instagram login information with them, and they, in turn, can post for you.
 If you want to nerd out, here’s an explanation of how they do it on their site.

 They have a nice web interface similar to Latergramme so that you can schedule out your posts.
 The difference is that it posts them for you.
 This worked well for me with minimal problems.
 I would occasionally get an email that a post didn’t go through and then I would have to log into that account via a device to reverify the email address, etc. But otherwise, it worked pretty smoothly.